neta79/google_sheets_project_tracker/README.md

 # Google Sheets - Project Tracker

 This Google Sheets *Apps Script* helps your team track the entire project lifecycle and manage checklists for individual tasks.

-It does not adhere to any particular Project Management doctrine.
+It *does not* adhere to any particular Project Management doctrine or dogmatic discipline.

-It is meant for *teams who just want to do stuff*.
+Meant for Project Managers who have their egos in check, and teams who just want to do stuff.

 ## Features
 | Feature                     | Description                                                                                             |